Affiliate & Associate

 The Local Reaction to Unauthorized Mexican Migration to the US

-Abstract: We study the political impacts of unauthorized Mexican migration to the United States.
-Our identification strategy relies on exogenous variation in Mexican municipalities and migrant networks from data on over 7 million likely unauthorized migrants who obtained consular IDs.
-We find evidence of conservative electoral and policy responses.
-Unauthorized migration significantly increases the vote share of the Republican Party in federal elections, decreases spending on education, and increases relative spending on policing and on the administration of justice.
-Among the mechanisms we explore, job loss in “migrant intensive” sectors and an increase in poverty best explain the political reaction.
-We also document subsequent out-migration and heightened in-group values among US natives.
-By contrast, unauthorized migration inflows have no discernible impact on wages, unemployment, or crime rates.
-We find suggestive evidence the main political impacts of unauthorized migration, and their drivers, are smaller in counties that have more progressive taxation or a more generous social safety net.
+Abstract: We study the political and socioeconomic impacts of unauthorized Mexican migration to the United States.
+Our identification strategy relies on two shift-share instruments that combine variation in migration inflows and migrant networks using novel data from 7.4 million likely unauthorized migrants who obtained Mexican consular IDs.
+We document conservative electoral and policy responses at the level of a US county.
+Recent unauthorized migration increases the vote share of the Republican Party in federal elections.
+It decreases total public expenditure, prompting reallocation shifts from education to policing and the administration of justice.
+Three mechanisms partially explain these effects: economic grievance, reflected in formal job losses in “migrantintensive” sectors and an associated marginal increase in poverty; White flight and residential sorting; and higher out-group bias.
+Migration inflows have no discernible impact on average wages, unemployment, or crime.
+Correlational evidence suggests the effects are smaller in counties with more progressive taxation or a stronger social safety net.
+These policy levers may facilitate job switching and prevent out-group bias.

 Working Paper